-Throughout 2012-13 Careers England continued vigorously to press the case for more and better CEIAG for all young people, however services may be structured and organised as the new Administration's policies are implemented.
+Throughout 2012-13 and on into 2013-14 Careers England has continued vigorously to press the case for more and better CEIAG for all young people, however services may be structured and organised as the Coalition Government's policies have been implemented.
 The 13-19 Task Group has maintained a diligent watching brief on how schools implement their new duty, and has sought to celebrate the good whilst publicly highlighting the poor.
 A major survey of Careers England members' experiences of the decisions of schools in talking on their new duty was published in the autumn of 2012 and showed that far too much was being left to chance by the laissez-faire attitude adopted by DfE in its minimalist statutory guidance to schools; severe reductions were reported in contracted for/external careers guidance.
-These reductions could well have serious detrimental impact on not only young people's lives but also on the economic and social health of the country.
-During 2013-4 the Board has resolved that this survey should be updated and re-published.
+We believe that these reductions could well have serious detrimental impact on not only young people's lives but also on the economic and social health of the country.
+The publication in September 2013 of the Ofsted Thematic Survey report into careers guidance in schools regrettably confirmed that in 3⁄4 of England's schools the careers guidance duty was not being well implemented.
+During 2013-4 and into 2014-15 the Board has resolved that case studies of where schools and colleges are doing a good job should be gathered and published; a dedicated section on the CE website now hosts a growing number of such case studies.

-During the past year Careers England also submitted written and gave oral evidence to the House of Commons Education Select Committee review of careers guidance for young people.
-We were most supportive of the Select Committee's subsequent report and its recommendations, which regrettably the DfE has hitherto chosen neither to accept nor implement.
-Much depends now upon the outcomes of the OFSTED Thematic Survey of careers guidance in schools, due to be published in September 2013.
+During 2012-2013 Careers England also submitted written and gave oral evidence to the House of Commons Education Select Committee review of careers guidance for young people.
+We were most supportive of the Select Committee's subsequent report in January 2013 and its recommendations, which regrettably the DfE has still failed either to accept or implement.
+The outcomes of the OFSTED Thematic Survey led Ministers to promise to revise and strengthen the Statutory Guidance to schools; six months after that promise the revision was published in April 2014 but failed to make professional careers education and guidance its cornerstone, instead advocating employers playing an inspirational role in careers guidance in schools; without such valuable contributions being embedded in solid CEIAG provision the benefits will not be realised.
+Advocating such embedding is high on CE's forward-looking agenda.

-The positive influence of the Adults Task Group was acknowledged by officials on the shape and delivery of the nextstep service for adults, and on the design of the Labour administration's proposed Adult Advancement and Careers Service by DBIS from 1st August 2010.
+Historically, the positive influence of the Adults Task Group was acknowledged by officials on the shape and delivery of the nextstep service for adults, and on the design of the Labour administration's proposed Adult Advancement and Careers Service by DBIS from 1st August 2010.
 The change of Government in May 2010 saw a significant shift in policy for adults.
 The Minister resolved to continue to contract for the revised Next Step Careers Service for Adults, but dropped the 'advancement' network concept.
-Meetings with DBIS officials continued and the Task Group commented in detail on proposals for the all-age Careers Service (aaCS) which the Minister announced at the ICG Annual Conference in November 2010 - as did the 13-19 Task Group (see above), 21 since the Minister affirmed that the new aaCS would "build upon the best of Connexions and Next Step".
+Meetings with DBIS officials continued and the Task Group commented in detail on proposals for the all-age Careers Service (aaCS) which the Minister announced at the ICG Annual Conference in November 2010 - as did the 13-19 Task Group (see above), since the Minister affirmed that the new aaCS would "build upon the best of Connexions and Next Step".